discue/paddle-integration-firestore/README.md

 [paddle.com](https://www.paddle.com/) payments integration for [Google Cloud Firestore](https://cloud.google.com/firestore).

 This module provides
-- a middleware function
 - a body parser function
-- a component that stores payment-related information.
+- a middleware function to receive and store [Paddle Webhooks](https://developer.paddle.com/getting-started/ef9af9f700849-working-with-paddle-webhooks)

+It does **not**
+- validate webhook content.
+Use and register [paddle-webhook-validator](https://github.com/discue/paddle-webhook-validator) in your application to validate webhooks before storing them.
-It does **not** provide a component or methods to query payment-related information.
+- provide a component or methods to query payment-related information.

 The module stores payment-related information in aollection of the target application like e.g. `api-clients`, or `api-users` and expects the application to read this information anyhow for every request.
 Therefore, no extra costly read is required.